 Common Alcohol Beverage Advertising Mistakes

-The Advertising, Labeling, and Formulation Division (ALFD) of TTB sees a wide range of mistakes when reviewing alcohol beverage advertisements of our regulated industry members.
-We'd like to share with you some of the most common mistakes we find.
+The Market Compliance Office (MCO) of TTB sees a wide range of mistakes when reviewing alcohol beverage advertisements of our regulated industry members.
+We would like to share with you some of the most common mistakes we find.

 - Mandatory statements are missing, such as: